Gestalte/youtube-live-translation-collector/README.md

 Creates a window in YouTube's the live chat window that shows live translations and spanner comments.

 # What this is for?
-Youtube Special Comment Sticker is a script for the [Tampermonkey Add-on](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/) that adds a window to Youtube live stream chat that keeps messages left by the channel owner or moderators displayed.
+YouTube Live Translation Collector is a script for the [Tampermonkey Add-on](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/).
+It adds a window to Youtube live stream chat that displays the messages left by the channel owner, moderators (Spanner icon) and viewers doing live translation.

-This edit also adds chat messages left by people doing live translations to this window.

 # How are live translations identified?
 Currently I do a case insensitive check for messages that start with the following: